OSINTI4L/DuckyScript-Payloads/Payloads/Ducky_Dropper/README.md

 After the Discord webhook has been configured, running the `pwd` command will silently exfiltrate modified files:
 <img width="760" height="151" alt="t2" src="https://github.com/user-attachments/assets/2968a7b0-e95b-46a8-ba61-dc52b4296017" />

+If you would like to test the dropper after having tested payload execution (aka manually adding your webhook and running `pwd`), reboot the system, after 60 seconds perform the following command: `cat ~/.confg/*`.
+You will see that the `payload.sh` has been replaced/updated by the dropper and that your webhook is no longer present.

 Again, please remember that these provided payloads are PoC only, and to not use them in their "demo" configuration to attack or persist on target machines.

 ---